MarioAndF/Hominum/Data.md

 	- LA: "Ileum"
 	- ES: "Ileo"
 - ## Definition
-	- "the last division of the small intestine that constitutes the part between the jejunum and large intestine and in humans forms the last three fifths of the part of the small intestine beyond the end of the duodenum and that is smaller and thinner-walled than the jejunum with fewer circular folds but more numerous Peyer\u0027s patches" - (Mirriam-Webster Dictionary)
+	- "the last division of the small intestine that constitutes the part between the jejunum and large intestine and in humans forms the last three fifths of the part of the small intestine beyond the end of the duodenum and that is smaller and thinner-walled than the jejunum with fewer circular folds but more numerous Peyer's patches" - (Mirriam-Webster Dictionary)
+- ## Data
+    - Anatomy
+        - Constitution
+        - Configuration
+			- Shape
+				- Tube
+			- Surfaces
+				- External
+					- Anterior
+					- Posterior
+				- Internal
+			- Borders
+					- Mesenteric
+					- Free
+        - Conformation
+			- Circular folds
+        - Arteries
+			- Ileal arteries
+        - Veins
+			- Ileal veins
+        - Lymph
+        - Nerves
+			- Celiac plexus

 # A05.6.04.002
 - ## Term